 I am on my phone a lot.
 I’m sure you know what I mean.
 Social media, messages, and games have us addicted to our phones or tablets.
-But so many of also work using their devices – like me.
+But so many of them also work using their devices – like me.
 And my hands, wrist, and arm can get very sore when holding my device for too long, especially when reading emails or an ebook.

-Furthermore, I love creating functional products that make the perfect gift for someone.
+Furthermore, I love creating functional products that would make the perfect gift for someone.
 Also, it’s very important to me that they not only love it, but also will use it.

 So as a crafter and multitasking person, I love having pockets everywhere.
 I’m sure your mom would love one of these as a gift for her special days – like birthday and Mother’s Day.

 The Crochet Phone Stand was designed to be the perfect soft wedge pillow that is small enough for storage, but large enough to use for phones, tablets and books.
-I wouldn’t even be mad if you used it as an actual pillow to sleep on. haha
+I wouldn’t even be mad if you used it as an actual pillow to sleep on. haha!

 The phone wedge pillow was made using Lion Brands’ Feels Like Butta yarn that I found to be easy to work with and it is oh so soft to touch and use.